Balancing Weights for Causal Inference in Observational Factorial Studies: Observational Factorial Studies with Incomplete Treatment Combinations

 In the previous discussions, we defined factorial effects as contrasts of all expected potential outcomes based on the ideal scenario of a full factorial design, where all possible combinations of factors are randomized.
-We then estimated the factorial effects by replicating a randomized full factorial experiment.
-However, in some practical scenarios, it may not be possible to approximate a full factorial design, especially when the number of factors $K$ is large or some treatments are rare in the observed data.
-As the number of treatment combinations grows exponentially with the number of factors, it is likely that some treatment combinations are not observed due to resources constraints, such as limitations in units or cost.
+We then estimated the factorial effects by emulating a randomized full factorial experiment.
+However, in some practical scenarios, it may not be possible to emulate a full factorial design, especially when the number of factors $K$ is large, or some treatment combinations are rare or missing in the observed data.
+As the number of treatment combinations grows exponentially with the number of factors, it is likely that some treatment combinations are not observed due to limitations in units or cost.
 In such cases, how can we estimate the factorial effects of interest?
-In this section, we extend the proposed balancing weighting method to replicate an incomplete factorial design \citep{byar1993incomplete}, which can refer to any subset of a full factorial design.